Living in Iceland?

 Icelandic names follow a specific pattern.
 While in Iceland, you may read or hear the suffix –son (son) or –dottir (daughter) attached to a last name.
 Last names follow an old tradition of being patronymic: they’re derived from the father’s name, to which one of the two suffixes is added.
 For example, if a man named Erikur has a son called Sven, his name would be Sven Eriksson (the son of Erikur).

 Historically, people living in Iceland settled in one of the four farthings (landsfjórðungar) which received their names from the Cardinal directions.
 Farthings were administrative divisions which, in the early years of settlement, served the purpose of a local government in organizing regional assemblies and regional courts.
 Later, municipalities, counties, and independent cities replaced the farthings.

 In the 1990s, not only the traditional division of the farthings but also the municipalities lost significance.
-Instead, one local government was implemented which is in charge of different aspects of life in Iceland.
+Instead, one local government was implemented which is in charge of different aspects of life.
 Whenever a municipal division is required, mostly for statistical purposes, Icelanders fall back on the eight administrative regions of Iceland: